LLNL/axom/src/axom/slam/docs/sphinx/first_example.rst

 Sets
 ----

-Our mesh is defined in terms of two sets: Vertices and Elements, whose entities are referenced by integer-valued indices.
-Since both sets use a contiguous range of indices starting from 0, we use ``slam::PositionSet`` to represent them.
+Our example mesh has two sets, vertices and elements.
+Both use a contiguous range of integer identifiers starting at zero, so ``slam::PositionSet`` represents them without an element buffer.

 We define the following type aliases: